openstack/ironic/doc/source/drivers/oneview.rst

     ``dynamic allocation`` for the given node.
 If this parameter is not set, the driver will consider the ``pre-allocation`` model to maintain compatibility on ironic upgrade.
-The support for this key will be dropped in P, where only dynamic allocation will be used.
+The support for this key will be dropped in the Pike release, where only dynamic allocation will be used.

 * In ``properties/capabilities``